 - The defrost mode light stays on constantly: First, the heat pump shouldn’t even go into defrost mode unless the outside unit is covered in snow or ice.
 Second, the process should only take a few minutes.
 If you notice the heat pump defrosting for an extended period of time, call a pro right away.

-If you see something that seems like a problem, the easiest course of action is to give our team a quick call.
+If your heat pump’s auxiliary heat is always on or you see something else that seems like a problem, the easiest course of action is to give our team a quick call.
 We may need to replace a faulty sensor or check the thermostat.

 Tips for Avoiding AUX Heat Issues

 The best way to prevent AUX heat problems is to take great care of the HVAC unit.
+If you want to know how to stop your auxiliary heat from coming on unnecessarily, proper maintenance of your furnace is the best way to do this.
 This includes auxiliary heating system components.
-Follow these simple tips to keep everything working correctly:
+Here’s how you can avoid Aux heating issues, follow these simple tips to keep everything working correctly:

 - Schedule preventative maintenance every six months.